ArjTheProgrammer/documentation/fullstackopen/express-setup.md

 ## Running the Application

 ### Development Mode
-Start the development server (with automatic restart on file changes):
+Start the development server (with automatic restart on file changes using Node.js built-in watch mode):

 ```bash
 npm run dev